jordanesmith/Carbon-Intensity-Project-/README.md

 # Carbon Intensity Project
 ## What is it?

-This project aims to look at the carbon intensity of the UK electricity grid over a 24 hour cycle, and optimise the charging/ discharging of a residential household battery to minimse CO2.
+This project aims to look at the carbon intensity of the UK electricity grid over a 24 hour cycle, and optimise the charging/ discharging of a residential household battery to minimse CO2 footprint.

-As part of this project, I have created a function to calculate the carbon intensity from a given battery charge profile.
+Methods are tested on past carbon intensity, and battery charging, data from the national grid to find the possible CO2 reductions that could be made.
+These methods can then be potentially carried forward to implement in real time, by using 24 hour predictions of carbon intensity in the national grid.

+[Current status] Data ingested.
+Optimisation problem being established.

 ![data over 24 hour cycle](images/example_24hour_cycle_CI_and_battery_data.png)